austenke/MusicEditor/README.md

 To remove a note, right click on any note on the grid.
 You will delete that note and it’s duration if it has one.
 This will update the model, and the gui and midi will update as well to reflect this change.

 Interfaces:
- - IMusicModel
+ - IMusicModel:
 	This interface is implemented for all music models, and contains methods for adding notes to songs, and combining them

- - ViewInterface
+ - ViewInterface:
 	This interface is implemented by all views and contains the run method, making the view render the model in whatever way it is supposed to.

- - GuiViewInterface
+ - GuiViewInterface:
 	Subclass of ViewInterface, used to contain methods only needed by a gui view.

 Classes: